tan-9999/tan-9999/README.md

 # Hi there, I'm Tanmay! 👋

-Aspiring Software Developer with a passion for building web applications and games.
-Proficient in Python, Django, Flask, JavaScript, jQuery and more.
+An early-career software developer with experience in building full-stack web and mobile applications.
+My focus is on frontend frameworks, backend systems, AR/VR technology, and e-commerce platforms.
+I enjoy working with real-time communication systems and am currently exploring AI/Agentic systems.

 ---